IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 Atoms $$\{ x_i \}_{i = 1}^m$$ are drawn independently from the normalized base
 measure $$P_0$$.
 The calculation of probabilities $$\{ p_i \}$$ is more
 elaborate, and this is where the construction gets its name, “stick breaking.”
-Specifically, we shall take an imaginary stick of length 1, representing the total probability, and keep breaking it into two parts where, for each iteration, the left part yields $$p_i$$, and the right one, the remainder, is carried over to the next iteration.
+Specifically, we shall take an imaginary stick of length one, representing the total probability, and keep breaking it into two parts where, for each iteration, the left part yields $$p_i$$, and the right one, the remainder, is carried over to the next iteration.
 How much to break off is decided on by